 Louise and her team have identified three simple steps for people to follow.

-“There are some really easy ways everyone can help,” Louise says.
+really easy ways everyone can help,” Louise says.

 “Firstly, keep cats contained within their yard.